 The infrastructure fee, known in certain foreign legislatures, is a parallel to the fee for development of construction land regulated by the Law on Planning and Construction.
-The amount of this fee is determined by the decision on issuance of a construction permit, based on a calculation of charges issued by the competent administrative body.
-This fee is paid by the investor, and is calculated in the following manner: the base, comprising the average price per square meter for newly constructed apartments in the relevant local self-government unit, is multiplied by the overall net area of the building being constructed, and by the local self-government, and coefficient for the intended purpose of the building, which are also determined by the local self-government, and cannot be less than 0.1 or more than 1.5.
+The amount of this fee is determined by the decision on issuance of construction permit, based on calculation of charges issued by the competent administrative body.

+This fee is paid by the investor and is calculated in the following manner: the base, comprising the average price per square meter for newly constructed apartments in the relevant local self-government unit, is multiplied by the overall net area of the building being constructed, and by the zone coefficient and coefficient of intended purpose of the building, which are determined by the local self-government, and cannot be greater than 0.1 for zone coefficient, i.e. greater than 1.5 for coefficient of intended purpose of the building

 The fee is decreased by the costs of equipping the construction land with infrastructure at the expense of the investor, that is, the investor is entitled to decrease the amount of the fee for the sum which the investor invested in equipping the construction land with infrastructure.